DimitarAtanassov/arc-model-lab/docs/architecture.md

 `ModelService` keeps an in-process cache of loaded model runtimes and is created once at startup. `InferenceService` holds no per-request state and resolves the model named in each request from the catalog.
-The service has no outbound dependency; arc-eval-service depends on it (over HTTP) to run an inference.
+The service has no outbound dependency; arc-platform calls it (over HTTP) to run an inference.

 ## Domain model